stevejarvis/goosedcycl.ing/_posts/2026-09-10-has-the-gray-duck-grit-gotten-more-competitive.md

 ## Three years on the Sunset Trail climbs

 The clearest view into the differences in difficulty from year to year comes from the two Sunset Trail climbs.
 They're different hills a few miles apart that share a road name, and both have been on the course all three years.
 These are my numbers over the identical stretch of road each year.
-In both years we formed an initial small group after the first sunset climb, then several riders who were dropped caught back on in between before being finally dropped on the second sunset trail climb.
+In 2025 and 2026 both, we formed an initial small group after the first sunset climb, then several riders who were dropped caught back on in between before being finally dropped on the second sunset trail climb.

 **Sunset Trail Climb: Mile 16, 1.03 mi, 206 ft**